Perl-Apollo/Corinna/rfc/classes.md

 ---

 # 3.1 Overview
-Corinna classes are single-inheritance, data is declared with `slot` or `common`, and methods start with the `method` keyword.
+Corinna classes are single-inheritance, data is declared with `slot` (instance data) or `my` (class data), and methods use the `method` keyword instead of `sub`.
 All methods require signatures, even methods who take no arguments.

 Methods are not subroutines.
+Corinna cannot call methods without an invocant and cannot call subroutines with an invocant.

 Corinna classes cannot inherit from non-Corinna classes, but the special `handles(*)` syntax allows this to be simulated.
 See